eaasi/user-handbook/source/guide/import-resource.rst

 .. _add_resources:

 .. note::
-  Resources imported by nodes previous to the 2020.03-beta release *should* persist without additional migration steps.
-Please file a bug report or contact the EaaSI team if encountering missing resources.
+  Resources imported by nodes previous to an EaaSI update *should* persist without additional migration steps.
+The EaaSI team still always recommends healthy backup practices!
+Do please file a bug report or contact the EaaSI team if encountering missing resources.

 Import Resources
 *******************

 .. image:: ../images/visual_designs5.jpg

-To import a new Content, Software, or Environment Resource, navigate to the "Import Resource" page using the sidebar navigation menu.
+To import a new Content, Software, or Image Resource, navigate to the "Import Resource" page using the sidebar navigation menu.

 .. image:: ../images/import_resource_overview.png

-From there, please follow the corresponding instructions and guidelines below depending on whether you wish to import :term:`Content`, :term:`Software`, or a stand-alone :term:`Environment`.
+From there, please follow the corresponding instructions and guidelines below depending on whether you wish to import :term:`Content`, :term:`Software`, or a stand-alone :term:`Image`.

 .. _import_content: